Pakistan polio outbreak puts global eradication at risk

 The Taliban ban, and associated security threats, mean the polio virus could easily escape and spread back into previously cleared areas.

-Tariq Bhutta of the Pakistan Paediatric Association said there was little prospect that the militant Islamist group would change its stance.
-He said attacks on health teams attempting to reach children to immunise them were becoming both more frequent and more violent.
+Tariq Bhutta of the Pakistan Pediatric Association said there was little prospect that the militant Islamist group would change its stance.
+He said attacks on health teams attempting to reach children to immunize them were becoming both more frequent and more violent.

 "The vaccination teams are still going out, but at risk to their lives," he told Reuters.
 "People can come up on motorbikes and shoot them, and they've also started attacking the police put there to protect the vaccination teams."